liek51/civet/docs/civet_XML.md

 processed in parallel.
 The `id` attribute is used to specify a `<filelist>` dependency on this `<foreach>` tag.

-The `<file>` tag’s pattern attribute specifies the Python regex pattern that will be used to select files for processing; it will be applied to each filename in the directory as if by using Python’s `re.match()` function.
+The `<file>` tag's pattern attribute specifies the Python regex pattern that will be used to select files for processing; it will be applied to each filename in the directory as if by using Python's `re.match()` function.
 There must be exactly one `<file>` tag in a `<foreach>` construct.
 Any filenames that match will be processed.
-The tag’s `id` attribute specifies the id this file will be referenced by in foreach block.
+The tag's `id` attribute specifies the id this file will be referenced by in foreach block.
 Since the files identified by this tag must exist to be pattern matched, they are inherently classed as input files.